awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docker_native_scripts/raspberry-pi-docker/README.md

 2.  `docker login -u AWS -p <Password>   https://<YourAccountId>.dkr.ecr.us-west-2.amazonaws.com`

-Run the command as such in your command prompt.
+Copy it and ensure that it has no whitespaces, or blank lines and run the command as such in your command prompt.

+Note, if you might need to add a `sudo` to it, as we are running the docker pulls as *sudo* in the next steps.
 This will authorize the `docker pull` which you will be running next.

 #### Step 2: Pull Image